 Liquid latex is applied with a foam brush (well, multiple of them actually).
 Applying liquid latex has to be done in layers: the first layers draws out the main contour lines.
 One single layer of liquid latex results is transparent, so multiple layers are required in order to get the proper color visual.
 So, we start with applying the first layer of liquid latex.
 The shapes will be drawn roughly.
 Then we have to let the first layer dry, which takes about 20 minutes on average.
 Then a second layer will be applied: now the shapes will be filled thicker and lines will be redrawn.
 Again, this layer has to be dried then, too.

 This process of adding new layers will be repeated until the desired color and layer thickness has been reached.
 When the last filling layer has dried up, the detailed lines and shapes will be drawn on the body.
 When they have dried up and are considered to be good enough, you will be covered in a special designed liquid latex outfit.

-As you can see, applying the latex is a very time consuming process.
-It can easily take 5 - 8 hours, due to all the layers and drying moments in between.
+Applying the latex is a very time consuming process.
+It can easily take 5 to 8 hours for a single session, due to all the layers and drying moments in between.
 So when you wish to participate in a Liquid Latex session, make sure you have reserved the whole day for it!

-When you are allergic to latex, ammonia or sulfur then you should not be participating in the Liquid Latex.
-I have never met a person who has such allergies but appearantly they exist, so if you are one of them then please find another theme/project that might be more suitable for you.
+When you are allergic to latex, ammonia or sulfur then you probably should not be participating in the Liquid Latex project.
+So far I have never met a person who has such allergies, but if you are one of them then please reconsider participation in this project (I have other themes to offer)!

-Applying the liquid latex takes hours, but its removal is done within minutes.
+Unlike the long duration of appliance, its removal is done within a few minutes.
 It's very easy to peel off the liquid latex.
 Do mind though, that if you have a lot of body hair it can be somewhat unpleasant to remove the latex.
 It is like a wax: the hairs get stuck in the dried latex and when you peel off the latex, you are also pulling all those hairs along with it.